What is Headless SEO and How Does it Affect SEO?

 To get the most out of your content, suggest a field for schema markup.
 This can be configured at the URL level or the content component level, with some rules to deliver it all in a single JSON-LD script on the front end.

-Schema markup can assist search engines in better understanding your content and will qualify you for an infinite number of rich results such as breadcrumbs, recipe upgrades, video results, FAQs, and many others.
+Schema markup can help search engines better understand your content and qualify you for a wide range of rich results, including breadcrumbs, recipe upgrades, video results, FAQs, and more.

-When working with a headless CMS, heading hierarchy can be difficult.
+When working with a headless CMS, creating a heading hierarchy can be challenging.
 Because you design your content independently of the layout it will have on the page, you must pay special attention to the heading hierarchy when placing out your content models.

-The heading hierarchy should, according to best practices, reflect how the content is organized.
-This is a basic online accessibility criterion that will assist visually impaired users in navigating your information.
+According to best practices, the heading hierarchy should reflect how the content is organized.
+This is a basic online accessibility criterion that helps visually impaired users navigate your information.

 While it used to be far more important to search rankings than it is now, making your site accessible to users of all abilities is more than just good practice.